Russian nationalism: Russian Empire

 Pan-Slavism and the Slavophile movement of the 19th century, led by such figures as Aleksey Khomyakov, Sergey Aksakov, and Ivan Kireyevsky drew a line between Western Europe and Russia, emphasizing Russia as a dominant regional power as well as spiritual unity among Slavs in their Orthodox religion, of which the Russian autocratic regime was the ultimate expression.
 However, their movement was suppressed by Tsar Nicholas I, a law and order royalist, who surveilled and suppressed the Slavophiles.
-The movement was revived in the 1870s by Konstantin Leontiev and Nikolay Danilevsky.
+The movement was only revived in the 1870s by Konstantin Leontiev and Nikolay Danilevsky.